 - American Academy of Religion (AAR) Annual Meeting 2021 (Sociology of Religion Unit), Religion, Poverty, and Inequality: Contemplating Our Collective Futures (Texas, Nov 2021)

-- Society for the Scientific Study of Religion (SSSR) Annual Meeting 2021, Global and Comparative Perspectives on Religion (Portland, scheduled for Oct 2021)
+- Society for the Scientific Study of Religion (SSSR) Annual Meeting 2021, Global and Comparative Perspectives on Religion (Portland, Oct 2021)

-- Society for Longitudinal and Life Course Studies International Conference Identity and Transformation: Studying Lives in Times of Social Change (Vilnius, scheduled for Sep 2021)
+- Society for Longitudinal and Life Course Studies International Conference Identity and Transformation: Studying Lives in Times of Social Change (Vilnius, Sep 2021)

-- The Centre of Islamic Studies, Muslims in UK and Europe Postgraduate Symposium 2021 (University of Cambridge/Zoom, June 2021)
+- The Centre of Islamic Studies, Muslims in UK and Europe Postgraduate Symposium 2021 (University of Cambridge, June 2021)

-- 16th Annual 2020 CILIS Islamic Studies Postgraduate Conference (University of Melbourne/Zoom, Nov 2020)
+- University of Melbourne 16th Annual 2020 CILIS Islamic Studies Postgraduate Conference (Melbourne, Nov 2020)